cesarsalesgomes/dna/README.md

 > **Directus/Postgres**

-_It was chosen to deploy the database on the **[Heroku](https://heroku.com)** enviroment.
-The environment provides a **[Template](https://github.com/directus-community/heroku-template)** for deploying all the main technologies involved in the Directus enviroment, have basic unpaid plans for them and its simple and intuitive to configure and check the system logs and health._
+_It was chosen to deploy the Directus on the **[Heroku](https://heroku.com)** enviroment.
+It provides a **[Template](https://github.com/directus-community/heroku-template)** for deploying all the main technologies involved, has basic unpaid plans, its simple and intuitive to configure and check the system logs and health._

 _After a first attempt to create the environment via template, some errors appeared.
 To fix them, the template was left aside, and the environments were created in stages._